 Security is a concern for any business – online or offline.
-As a brick and mortar store owner who’s curious about what’s happening in your business when nobody’s looking, the solution can be as simple as installing a security camera.
+As a brick and mortar store owner who’s wants to know what’s happening in your business when you are not looking, the solution can be as simple as installing a security camera.
 But what are you supposed to do when you’re running a WordPress website that multiple users or complete strangers might have access to?

 WP Security Audit Log is just the solution you’re looking for.
-This free and easy to use plugin is capable of keeping an eye on everything that’s going on behind the scenes, i.e. it keeps an audit trail of every change that users make on your WordPress.
+This free and easy to use activity log plugin for WordPress is capable of keeping an eye on everything that’s going on behind the scenes – it keeps an activity log (also known as audit trail or audit log) of every change that users make on your WordPress sites and multisite networks.
 Not only can you keep an eye out for potential security breaches, you can also make sure users are doing what they’re supposed to be doing when they’re logged into your website.

-WP Security Audit Log was developed by WP White Security, a European company that provides WordPress security consulting and audit services.
+WP Security Audit Log is developed by WP White Security, a European company that develops WordPress security plugins and runs by Robert Abela

-In this post, we’re going to cover the primary features and functionality of this audit trail plugin and if you decide it’s something you’d like to try on your site, we’ve got a 15% off coupon code that you can use for any of the optional extensions.
+In this post, we’re going to cover the primary features and functionality of this activity log plugin.
+If you need to use it on your WordPress site we’ve got a 15% off coupon code that you can use for when you are upgrading to the premium edition.

-The list of potential activities and changes that WP Security Audit Log is capable of tracking on your WordPress is extensive.
-Of course, you don’t necessarily need to keep track of all those items.
-The plugin has various options that will allow you avoid monitoring some of the extraneous information or disabling/enabling individual alerts.
+The list of potential activities and changes that WP Security Audit Log is capable of keeping a log of on your WordPress is very extensive.
+Of course, you don’t necessarily need to keep track of all those items and you can easily disable (and reenable back) any type of event and monitoring.
 Just a few of the important activities that are logged include:

 - Tables are created, modified or deleted from the database.

 - Various PHP notifications including errors, warnings, notices and shutdown errors.